What Is Concrete Crack?

-This method of crack repair is used to repair the cracks of reinforced cement concrete.
+This method of crack repair is used to repair the cracks in reinforced cement concrete.
 In this method, first of all, the crack is sealed using a sealant.
-Then, holes of approximately 20 mm diameter are drilled so that it intersects the crack plane at approximately 90 degrees.
+Then, holes of approximately 20 mm in diameter are drilled so that it intersects the crack plane at approximately 90 degrees.

 b.
 By Prestressing Steel